ForrestErickson/ReleaseTimeLessons/FloodStories/LessonPlanFloods.md

 ### Class Discussion
 **Questions to Ponder, **
 Both Utanapishtim and Noah release some birds.
-How many each (How many Utanapishtim and how many )?
+How many each (How many Utanapishtim and how many Noah)?
 What kind of birds and in order?
 Why were they (Utanapishtim and Noah) releasing birds?
-(They were left to themsleves to figure out if ther was dry land!
-Wierd how inconsitant gods are taking care of the sruvival of the boat and yet leaving them to their own devices for the important land fall.)
+(They were left to themselves to figure out if there was dry land!
+Weird how inconsistant gods are taking care of the survival of the boat and yet leaving them to their own devices for the important land fall.)

 **Morality **
-Is it moral to kill all cratures?
+Is it moral to kill all creatures?
 Is it moral to kill the innnocent?
 Are not some creatures innocent?
-If aliens are discovered on distant planets are they condemed by the biblical fall of man too?
+If aliens are discovered on distant planets are they condemned by the biblical fall of man too?

 ### Other reading
 For a modern style translation of Gilgamesh well-read see: